Flashback to 2014: I was fresh out of university working in a 9-5 job that I grew to majorly dislike.

 As corny as it sounds, here’s how I quit my job to travel the world (twice!) and changed my life forever.

 No, I thought long and hard about such a big decision (both times).
-I had to weigh up the pros and cons and think about the consequences of coming back home at the end with little or no money.
+I had to weigh up the pros and cons.
+And I had to think about the consequences of coming back home at the end with little or no money.

 Becoming a full-time traveller is something that you have to work towards because you need a lot of money behind you to be able to do it.

-From my experiences of doing it twice in my twenties, I think it’s best to have an “end date” in mind when it comes to quitting your job to travel, in addition to the ideal date that you want to start your adventures.
+From my experiences of doing it twice in my twenties, I think it’s best to have an “end date” in mind when it comes to quitting your job to travel.
+You should also have an ideal date in mind to start your adventures.

-I was probably irritating AF at times, but most people are only too happy to talk to you as it means they get to relive some of the best memories they have.
+To be honest, I was probably irritating AF at times.
+But most people are only too happy to talk to you as it means they get to relive some of the best memories they have.

 I mean, it’s human nature to want to help other people, after all.